Take Me Deeper

 Just as he had done with others before, Eddie Smith kindly reassured me of God’s love and His desire to bring healing to me.
 Standing there, Eddie Smith laid hands on me and called on all of heaven and the Name of Jesus to heal me from the top of my head to the bottom of my feet.

-While some prayers are beautifully elaborate and grandiose, invoking the vastness of God’s grace and wisdom, like: “O Divine Creator, in the vast expanse of Your boundless grace and infinite wisdom, we humbly gather before Your presence.
+While some prayers are eloquently reverent and formal, invoking the vastness of God’s grace and wisdom, like: “O Divine Creator, in the vast expanse of Your boundless grace and infinite wisdom, we humbly gather before Your presence.
 As we stand in awe of the majesty of Your creation, we bow our heads in reverence and gratitude and beseech Thee, should it be Your will …,” Eddie Smith’s prayer was instead commanding and authoritative: “In Jesus’ Name, plantar warts, leave right now!
 GO!
 In the Name of Jesus, be healed!”And that was it—just simple and direct.
 There was no reservation or doubt in his voice, only complete and unwavering faith that I would be healed.

 What was I feeling?
 To be honest, I felt nothing short of nothing.
 Crazy, huh?
 I didn’t fall to the floor and start to shake and roll.
 I didn’t feel a surge of electricity go through me or tingling in my extremities.
 My eyes didn’t flutter, nor did I hear God speak audibly or even in a small still voice to my spirit.
 I felt nothing.
 I heard nothing.
 Absolutely, NOTHING!
 But what I did feel was self-conscious about being the focus of everyone’s attention, so I moved rather quickly back to my seat after Eddie Smith finished praying for me.
 Phew!
 That was embarrassing.